- Event Calendar

 - Heartland Rivers

-Conasauga Snorkeling Trip or Cohutta Service & Snorkeling Adventure // June 6-8
+Conasauga Snorkeling Trip or Cohutta Camping & Snorkeling Adventure // June 6-8

 On June 6 - 8, the Georgia Conservancy, with the help and guidance of the Cherokee National Forest of the US Forest Service, will host its annual Conasauga River Snorkeling Trip.
 New this year is the opportunity to perform service work in or around the Cohutta Wilderness and partake in a snorkel on Sunday morning.